Manuel Elizalde

-Manuel "Manda" Cadwallader Elizalde Jr. (November 8, 1936 – May 2, 1997) was a Filipino entrepreneur.
+Manuel "Manda" Cadwallader Elizalde Jr. (November 8, 1936 – May 3, 1997) was a Filipino entrepreneur.
 He was most known for claiming to discover a 'Stone-Age' tribe called the Tasadays which was later rumored as a hoax.

 Personal life

 Elizalde was born in Manila on November 8, 1936, to Manuel "Manolo" Elizalde Sr. and Mary Cadwallader.

 He was married, but the couple later divorced.

-Tasaday hoax
+Tasaday alleged hoax

 In June 1971, Elizalde claimed to discover a primitive tribe untouched by civilization, who lived in caves and survived by hunting and gathering.
 The "Tasadays" were found in a forest in South Cotabato, Mindanao.
 The story gained traction in international media, some complimenting him as "a visionary idealist who cared more about the hard-pressed national minorities than about his family fortune".

 However, all visits from foreign media and scholars were supervised by the Presidential Assistance on National Minorities (PANAMIN), which was led by Elizalde himself.
 Independent anthropologists were prohibited to enter the Tasaday reservation area, thus no scholarly papers were published on the Tasaday at that time.

 It was only after the Marcos downfall that a Swiss journalist, Oswald Iten, entered the area and found the so-called Paleolithic tribe dressed in T-shirts and living in huts.
 Many other local and foreign anthropologists decried Elizalde's claims, calling it an elaborate hoax.
+Iten and journalist Joey Lozano reported the caves deserted and further claimed the Tasaday were simply members of other known local tribes who put on the appearance of living a Stone Age lifestyle under pressure from Elizalde.
+Many local tribesmen admitted to pretending to be Tasaday in order to gain funds, reputation, and other items.